featherbear/UNSW-COMP3211/site/content/lectures/pipelined-processors.md

 ![](/uploads/screenshot-from-2021-03-13-15-45-25.png)

-If the prediction is wrong, 3 instructions need to be flushed.
+If the prediction is wrong, 3 instructions may need to be flushed.
+(Can be improved!)

 To mitigate the performance penalty from flushing, there are several improvement methods.